Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 ```

 ## Controllers
-Again making a new folder for the `controllers`, this is the functions that the `routes` folder is using
+Again, making a new folder for the `controllers`, this is the functions that the `routes` folder is using

 ### notesController.js